 You can check if there are updates for your streaming device, computer, and firmware by going to the settings section of the different devices.
 This is because the router also has a graphical user interface or application where you can update the firmware.

-It also means geting an updated graphic card drivers for your device.
+It also means getting updated graphic card drivers for your device.
 Or just getting an up to date hardware such as a new streaming device when necessary.

 If the hardware you are using is outdated, streaming may be affected.
 To ensure that you get a better experience, you can turn off the hardware acceleration feature for your device.